Frequently Asked Questions

 How do I sue for a dog bite injury in Louisiana?

-In Louisiana, you can sue for a dog bite injury if the dog’s owner failed to prevent the attack or if the dog had a history of dangerous behavior.
-Louisiana law follows a “strict liability” rule, meaning the owner is liable if they knew or should have known the dog was likely to cause harm and failed to take reasonable precautions.
+Louisiana follows strict liability for dog bites, meaning the owner is liable if they knew or should have known their dog was likely to cause harm and failed to take reasonable precautions.

-To file a lawsuit, gather evidence such as medical records, photos of your injuries, witness statements, and any documentation about the dog’s behavior, such as prior incidents.
-Report the attack to local animal control authorities to establish an official record.
+Gather evidence like medical records, photos of your injuries, witness statements, and any documentation about the dog’s past behavior or previous incidents.
+Report the attack to animal control to create an official record.

-Louisiana’s statute of limitations for personal injury claims is one year, so it’s essential to act quickly.
-A personal injury lawyer can help you navigate the legal process, negotiate with the dog owner’s insurance company, and pursue compensation for medical expenses, lost wages, and pain and suffering.
+Remember Louisiana’s one-year deadline for personal injury claims.
+A personal injury lawyer can help you navigate the legal process, negotiate with the dog owner’s insurance, and pursue compensation for medical expenses, lost wages, and pain and suffering.

 How do I find the best personal injury lawyer in New Orleans?